Oni-giri/astro-micro/src/content/blog/00-sui-move-for-solidity-devs/index/index.md

     }

-    // Function to update the price of a DigitalArt object public entry fun update_price(art: &mut DigitalArt, new_price: u64) {
+    // Function to update the price of a DigitalArt object public fun update_price(
+            art: &mut DigitalArt,
+            new_price: u64
+        ) {
         art.price = new_price;
     }
 }
 ```

 Here, the only way to modify the price is to interact with the module.
-You can see line 27 that we pass the new price along with the full object data, since the module doesn't contain any data itself.
-It can't pull it from the blockchain either, as we would have done in Solidity, by passing only the `UID`.
+You can see in `update_price` that we pass the new price along with the full object data, since the module doesn't contain any data itself.
+The module can't pull it from the blockchain either, as we would have done in Solidity, by passing only the `UID`.

 ## Object ownership